When Sex Feels Terrifying - Overcoming Fear of Sexual Intimacy

 Fear of Pain

 Past experiences of painful intercourse create anticipatory anxiety about whether it will hurt again.
-This anxiety causes muscle tension, which in turn produces actual pain, forming a vicious cycle: pain → fear → tension → pain.
+This anxiety causes muscle tension, which in turn produces actual pain, forming a vicious cycle: pain, fear, tension, pain.
 Vaginismus is an extreme form of this cycle, where the vaginal muscles involuntarily contract, making penetration impossible.
+Underlying organic conditions (such as endometriosis or infections) may also cause pain, so a gynecological examination is an important first step.
 (Books on sexual fear can help deepen your understanding)

 Performance Anxiety